ecr007/English-World/Phrases-Vocabulary/P.md

 Positive: (adj) pleasant and helpful.

+Pleasant: (adj) Friendly and likeable.

 Produce: (verb) To make | Past Tense: Produced | Past Participle: Produced | E.g: The factory produced high-quality goods.

 Promote: (verb) To help make something happen, increase or become more popular.
 Past tense: Promoted | Past Participle: Promoted | E.g : The company promote the new product through various marketing channels.

 Purchase: (verb) buy something.
 Past Tense: Purchased | Past Participle: Purchased | E.g: She purchased a new laptop for her work.

+Pays Attention: means to be attentive or focused on something, giving it your full concentration.

+Purpose: (noun) The reason for which something is done or create or for which something exist.
+E.g: The purpose of the meeting is to finish the project.

+Polite: (adj) has a good manners and is not rude to other people.

+Paid time off (**PTO**) is a human resource management (HRM) policy that provides employees with a pool of bankable hours that can be used for any purpose.